The Healthcare Law Review: USA

 Much is uncertain for the future of the US healthcare system because of the monumental impact of the covid-19 pandemic.
-It is difficult to imagine a time when change in the US healthcare system will not be related, at least in part, the pandemic or its fallout.
+It is difficult to imagine a time when change in the US healthcare system will not be related, at least in part, to the pandemic or its fallout.
 However, many of the regulatory changes put in place to help control the virus may persist after covid-19 is eradicated.
 For instance, federal and state actions to advance telehealth could signal a new status quo for healthcare delivery in the US.
 Many of the telehealth measures, including payment parity between in-person and telehealth visits, mandatory coverage of telehealth services, and expansion of permissible telehealth modalities, represent important advancements in the US healthcare system's capacity to serve patients in vulnerable populations, rural communities, and high-risk settings.
 Moreover, the healthcare system will undoubtedly change under the Biden administration.
 In his platform during the 2020 presidential campaign, President Biden pledged to give every American access to affordable health insurance and to simplify the healthcare system.

 Finally, it is impossible to provide a thorough overview of the US healthcare system without discussing the racial disparities in healthcare that were highlighted during the covid-19 pandemic.
-Covid-19 disproportionately affected people of colour, with American Indian, Alaskan Native, African American, Hispanic, and Latino communities especially affected.
-41 While these communities suffered from huge numbers of infection and death, there is hope that their disproportionate suffering may spark necessary change.
+Covid-19 disproportionately affected people of colour, with American Indian, Alaskan Native, African American, Hispanic and Latino communities especially affected.38 While these communities suffered from huge numbers of infection and death, there is hope that their disproportionate suffering will spark necessary change.
 The aftermath of the covid-19 pandemic may present a fertile time for the US healthcare system to address racial disparities in health.